The Secondhand Market is Rapidly Expanding: Will Challengers be able to thrive and scale up?

 There are two major categories in the secondhand market - resale platforms and thrift stores.
 The resale platforms have been responsible for the recent popularity of the industry.
 Up until a few years ago, used clothing was perceived as tainted and worn out.
 These were mainly used by treasure or bargain hunters.
 But now, there is a change in this perception.
 There are a lot of customers who consider it to be of equal or even better quality than unworn clothing.
 Also, ‘fashion flipping’ is a trend where people buy used clothing and resell them.
 This is quite popular among young customers.

 Thanks to the new online platforms and growing consumer demand, the resale market is set to become the next big thing in the world of fashion.
 These platforms are known for facilitating peer-to-peer everyday clothing exchange.
-All customers need to do is find an American-used clothing company that offers this service.
+All customers need to do is find an American vintage clothing sales that offers this service.
 This has also led to the substantial growth of secondhand luxury clothing.

 There are many platforms that have been associated with the fashion industry ranging from waste and pollution generated by the production of clothing to the poor wages of workers in the factory.
 Less than 1% of the materials used for making clothes are recycled for making new clothing.